Anyone who has seen the movie “Schindler’s List,” will know about Amon Göth, whom Ralph Fiennes played.

 For even the slightest infraction of the rules, he would rain blow after blow upon the face of the helpless offender and would observe with satisfaction born of sadism, how the cheek of his victim would swell and turn blue, how the teeth would fall out and the eyes would fill with tears.

-During interrogations, which were conducted in his office, he would set his dog on the accused, who was strung by his legs from a specially placed hook in the ceiling.
+During interrogations, which were conducted in his [Göth] office, he would set his dog on the accused, who was strung by his legs from a specially placed hook in the ceiling.

-In the event of an escape from the camp, he would order the entire group from which the escapee had come, to form a row, would give the order to count ten, and would, personally kill every tenth person.
+In the event of an escape from the camp, he would order the entire group from which the escapee had come to form a row, would give the order to count ten, and would personally kill every tenth person.

-At one morning parade, in the presence of all the prisoners he shot a Jew, because, as he complained, the man was too tall.
-Then as the man lay dying he urinated on him.
+At one morning parade, in the presence of all the prisoners, he shot a Jew, because, as he complained, the man was too tall.
+Then, as the man lay dying, he urinated on him.

-He was even to evil for Nazi standards.
-On 13 September 1944, Göth was relieved of his position and charged by the SS with theft of Jewish property (which belonged to the state, according to Nazi regulations), failure to provide adequate food to the prisoners under his charge, violation of concentration camp regulations regarding the treatment and punishment of prisoners, and allowing unauthorised access to camp personnel records by prisoners and non-commissioned officers.
-Administration of the camp at Płaszów was turned over to SS-Obersturmführer Arnold Büscher.
-The camp was closed on 15 January 1945.Göth was scheduled for an appearance before SS Judge Georg Konrad Morgen, but due to the progress of World War II and Germany’s looming defeat, the charges against him were dropped in early 1945.
+Göth was even too evil for Nazi standards.
+On September 13, 1944, Göth was relieved of his position and charged by the SS with theft of Jewish property (which belonged to the state, according to Nazi regulations), failure to provide adequate food to the prisoners under his charge, violation of concentration camp regulations regarding the treatment and punishment of prisoners, and allowing unauthorised access to camp personnel records by prisoners and non-commissioned officers.
+The SS turned over the camp’s administration at Płaszów to SS-Obersturmführer Arnold Büscher.
+The camp was closed on January 15, 1945.
+Göth had been scheduled for an appearance before SS Judge Georg Konrad Morgen, but due to the progress of World War II and Germany’s looming defeat, the charges against him were dropped in early 1945.

 https://www.britannica.com/biography/Amon-Goth